holochain/js-tests-scaffold/README.md

 To get proper assertions and formatted output we want to use existing JS scripting frameworks.
 The configuration currently uses [tape](https://github.com/substack/tape) as a testing framework.
 We chose Tape for now because of its minimal footprint.

 These files are copied into the `test` folder of any new Genome that is started using `hcdev init`.

+Dependencies are installed by running `npm install`.

+Javascript build step is done by running `npm run build`.
+This places a new file called `bundle.js` within a `dist` folder, within this folder.

+Note that those steps are performed automatically by `hcdev test`.

 ## Webpack config
 If you create your own testing project and you want to use Webpack for bundling make sure to set the following node parameters to have the output run in Holoconsole JS engine: